 1. Quality trumps keywords

 Keywords may help attract the attention of search engines, but the same is not necessarily true of website visitors.
 Focus on delivering quality content and readers are much more likely to pass your links on to their contacts, helping to raise your profile and reputation in the process.
 Search engines rankings are not as convincing or persuasive to real people as a well written article.

 2. Limit the number of keywords

-We recognise the importance of keywords but advise clients that keywords are best used sparingly to ensure copy reads well.
+I recognise the importance of keywords but advise clients that keywords are best used sparingly to ensure copy reads well.
 Choose a key phrase or two and stick to that.
-If you want to cover more keywords, then save them for another web page or blog post (we can write as many as you like after all!).
+If you want to cover more keywords, then save them for another web page or blog post (I can write as many as you like after all!).
 Approaching keywords in this way helps your copy remain more reader-friendly and feels less like a sales pitch at Google.